opensearch-project/project-website/_posts/2025-11-24-Data-Prepper-2.13-is-now-available.md

 This enables you to export metric data processed within Data Prepper pipelines to the Prometheus ecosystem and allows Data Prepper to serve as a bridge between various metric sources (like OpenTelemetry, Logstash, or Amazon Simple Storage Service [Amazon S3]) and Prometheus-compatible monitoring systems.

 A core aspect of the Prometheus sink is its handling of different metric types.
 The implementation ensures that Data Prepper's internal metric representations are correctly mapped to Prometheus time series families:
-* **Counters**: For `Sum` metrics with cumulative aggregation temporality and monotonic, the sink generates a single time series using the metric name.
+* **Counters**: For `Sum` metrics with cumulative aggregation temporality and monotonically increasing values, the sink generates a single time series using the metric name.
 The value represents the cumulative count.
 * **Gauges**: Similar to counters, `Gauge` metrics are mapped to a single time series with the current value and also for `Sum` metrics that are not mapped to counters.
 * **Summaries**: Summary metrics are converted into a time series with `quantile` labels, along with corresponding `\_sum` and `\_count` series.
 * **Histograms**: Support for histograms is more complex.
 The sink generates many distinct types of time series for each histogram metric to fully represent the distribution, including `buckets`, `sum`, `count`, `min`, and `max`.